freshworks/freshworks-api-sdk/src/gen/README.md

 This directory contains code generated from OpenAPI specs of each REST API using OpenAPI Generator.

-- [freshteam](freshteam) - contains code generated from OpenAPI Generator for the Freshteam REST API
+- [Freshteam](freshteam) - generated for the Freshteam REST API

+- [Freshservice](freshservice) - generated for the Freshservice REST API

 **DO NOT MANUALLY EDIT ANY CONTENT IN THE SUBDIRECTORIES.**